JuliaAI/MLJTuning.jl/README.md

 	 of `model`).

-  There may be additional keys for tuning-specific information that *is* to be reported to the user (such as temperature in simulated annhealing).
+  There may be additional keys for tuning-specific information that *is* to be reported to the user, such as temperature in simulated annhealing.

 - A *range* is any object whose specification completes the specification of the tuning task, after the prototype, tuning